Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Results

-Although the inefficiency introduced by $\bar\eta_{path}$ is important from the point of view of the overall deposition costs, this is essentially determined by technical reasons and it is not relevant for the comprehension of the deposition process physics.
+Although the inefficiency introduced by $\bar\eta_{path}$ is important from the point of view of the overall deposition costs, this is essentially determined by technical reasons, and it is not relevant for the comprehension of the deposition process physics.
 Therefore the effective powder catchment efficiency can be calculated as $\bar\eta_{m}^*=\bar\eta_{m}/\bar\eta_{path}$ as introduced in Eq. \eqref{eq:eta-w-eff}.
-The experimental values of $\bar\eta_{m}^*$ and $\bar\eta_{h}$ are compared in the scatter plot of Figure \ref{fig:eta-mass-height-comparison-layer}(b).
+The experimental values of $\bar\eta_{m}^*$ and $\bar\eta_{h}$ are compared in the scatter plot of Figure \ref{fig:eta-mass-height-comparison-layer}(b), where each point represents the average efficiency for a single layer.
 It can be seen that there is a good correspondence between the two efficiency measurements.
-Most of the experimental points lay close to the correspondence diagonal, with a Pearson correlation coefficient equal to $0.97$.
-This means that powder catchment efficiency is actually linked to the deposition height as it was derived in the layer height model, demonstrating that the powder catchment efficiency can be conveniently probed by means of an indirect geometrical measurement.
+Most of the experimental points lay close to the expected correspondence diagonal, with a Pearson correlation coefficient equal to $0.97$.
+This confirms that the powder catchment efficiency is linked to the deposition height as it was derived in the layer height model, demonstrating that $\bar\eta_{h}$ can be conveniently probed by means of an indirect geometrical measurement.